vytautastv/fitnessApp/README.md

 2. Open `index.html` in your preferred web browser.
 3. Alternatively, view the web app on Github Pages

-Start your fitness journey with FitnessHub today!
+Start your fitness journey with VIMQ Fitness today!